 Yoga & Emotions — On Becoming A Yoga Teacher

-This is but one reason yoga teacher training programs, like the ones offered by the Asheville Yoga Center, want their students to have a daily yoga practice before starting.
-When you’re thinking of becoming a yoga teacher, you need to be prepared to share the bliss with others.
-You need to teach from a centered, grounded place.
+This is but one reason yoga teacher training programs want their students to have a daily yoga practice before starting.
+When you’re thinking of becoming a yoga teacher, just know that to share the bliss with others, you will need to teach from a centered, grounded place.

-So what happens when you’re up in front of a class, and a student in the back row continually interrupts you?
-What do you do if you find your anger rising and your muscles tensing?
+So what happens when you’re on the way to class and you get a highly stressful phone call?
+Or you get in a fender-bender?
+Or you’re up in front of a class, and a student in the back row continually interrupts you?
+What do you do if you find your frustration rising and your muscles tensing?
 Or what would happen if you find yourself attracted to one of your students to the point of distraction?
 What can you do?
 Call for a recess?

 You Can Control Your Emotions

 You can stay calm in the midst of chaos and learn how to control your emotions.
 Yoga helps drive your thoughts inward, to explore the rich, fertile soil there.
 Meditation, in fact, is an integral part of a yoga practice.
 It’s a technique used to learn more about yourself, including your emotional state.
 This is why most yoga teacher training programs require you to meditate when you’re in the process of becoming a yoga teacher.
 Meditation clears and calms the mind.
 It helps you integrate your many facets — the mental, emotional, physical and spiritual — into one cohesive whole.
 It also helps you stay grounded and in control.
 Being in control of yourself is like the difference between swimming and canoeing.
 If you’re struggling with a situation, you’re swimming in it.
 If you can remain calm in the midst of a situation, you’re paddling through it.
 You’re in it, but it’s not in you.

 Becoming a Yoga Teacher Has Responsibilities